-Bladder polyps are small, often cauliflower-like growths that protrude from the lining of the urinary bladder where a person stores urine.
+Bladder polyps are small, often cauliflower-like growths that protrude from the lining of the urinary bladder.

 Typically, polyps are groups of abnormal cells that appear along mucous membranes in the body, though they can appear almost anywhere.
 Polyps can form in organs and be either harmless or potentially cancerous.

 Polyps in the bladder may not cause symptoms, and a person can take some steps to avoid risk factors that may help prevent them occurring.
 A thorough diagnosis and treatment will be needed in every case, however, to avoid potentially serious complications.

 The cells in a bladder polyp are abnormal.
 Even though the cells are abnormal, they are not always cancerous.